 As I’ve been following prices practically day to day, it’s clear that when this was initiated at the stations within the last few days, the cash price is the one that followed the trending line and an extra surcharge was added to the credit card prices.
 Nevertheless, they can still consider it a “discount” for cash purchases.
 The regular credit card price should be the one advertised on the large signs, not the discounted price.

-Updated March 20, 2012 and originally published June 21, 2007.
+Updated December 10, 2013 and originally published June 21, 2007.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.